Phillip Blashki: Community work

-The name Phiilip Blashki is synonymous with the history of Freemasonry in Victoria.
+The name Phillip Blashki is synonymous with the history of Freemasonry in Victoria.
 Blashki held various offices in several Lodges over a period of 40+ years and was appointed District Grand Warden under the British Constitution.

 Phillip Blashki was the first Trustee for the Jewish section of Brighton Cemetery.
 He established the Tahara house for Jewish burials and set a precedent for purchasing half sized graves for children.
 In 1909 he co-founded the Jewish Burial Society (Chevra Kadisha) to cater for Eastern European immigrants, but available for all Jews today.

 He was a J.P. for all the bailiwicks of Melbourne and an assessor and Hon. magistrate in Gipps Ward.
 His success is what led the Attorney General of Victoria to appoint him as Chairman of the new City Court Bench.
 Decades after the Corio Bay drowning of his wife Hannah's son Hyman, a good swimmer, his position as Magistrate enabled him to order that the Melbourne City Baths Corporation Swimming Pool would be open free for all children to learn to swim.

 The success of the Jewish Aid Society, for which he received the illuminated address pictured, led to the Victorian government establishing a Charity Organisation Society with similar objectives and he remained on their committee for many years.
 On his 70th birthday another illuminated address signed by thirty solicitors practising in the Russell St.court, was handed to him by the then Prime Minister, Alfred Deakin.

 Blashki was particularly interested in advancing Jewish education.
 He was first president of the Board of the East Melbourne Hebrew School.
 This became the United Jewish Education Board, with Victorian Attorney General Isaac Isaacs as its president and Phillip Blashki as its treasurer and succeeding president.
 He also acted as chairman to the Board of Advice to the Victorian Education Department for the East Melbourne District.

 Blashki was a foundation member and a term vice-president of the Victorian Employer's Federation, co-founded the Jewish Herald Association and was on the board of the Benevolent Asylum and the Montefiore Homes.